GraisyB/World-Health-and-Nutrition/bigquery.md

 ![image](https://user-images.githubusercontent.com/87647811/131004880-c76abc4b-38c3-4b0d-a8b3-750182b749a9.png)
 The data for each country ranges from year 1960 to 2020

-## Business Related Questions
+# How is India doing in terms of Healthcare, Population, Literacy and Sanitation

+## Focussing on Healthcare
-* Focussing on Healthcare - Which country has the highest of the following in the year 2000 Community health workers (per 1,000 people)
+* Which country has the highest of the following in the year 2000 Community health workers (per 1,000 people)
 Hospital beds (per 1,000 people)
 Physicians (per 1,000 people)
-Specialist surgical workforce (per 100,000 population) Domestic general government health expenditure (% of general government expenditure)
+Specialist surgical workforce (per 100,000 population) Domestic general government health expenditure (% of general government expenditure) Adolescent fertility rate (births per 1,000 women ages 15-19)

-* Focussing on women
-Adolescent fertility rate (births per 1,000 women ages 15-19) Female headed households (% of households with a female head) Labor force, female (% of total labor force)
-Labor force, total

-* Population and Education
+* Population and Literacy
 Population growth (annual %)
 Net migration
 Population, female (% of total population)